magento/devdocs/guides/v2.1/cloud/project/new-relic.md

   - Services
 ---

-The software analytics product [New Relic for application performance management (APM)](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-new-relic-apm){:target="_blank"} helps you to analyze and improve application interactions.
+[New Relic for application performance management (APM)](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-new-relic-apm) is a software analytics product that helps you analyze and improve application interactions.
 Each {{site.data.var.ece}} plan includes a New Relic APM license that supports up to three instances across all environments.

 New Relic APM provides the following features to Magento: